Robert Shearman: Education

-Shearman was educated at Reigate Grammar School (where he was a contemporary of David Walliams) and University of Exeter.
+Shearman was educated at Reigate Grammar School (where he was a contemporary of David Walliams) and the University of Exeter.
 During this time, he was regularly seen on stage at the university in various productions.

 Career

 An established theatrical playwright, Shearman has worked with Alan Ayckbourn, had a play produced by Francis Ford Coppola, and has received several international awards for his work in theatre.
 Award-winning plays include Fool to Yourself, which premiered at the Stephen Joseph Theatre in 1997, and which won the inaugural Sophie Winter Memorial Trust Award, Easy Laughter, (Sunday Times Playwriting Award), Coupling, (World Drama Trust Award), Binary Dreamers, (Guinness Award for Theatre Ingenuity, in association with the Royal National Theatre).
 In 1993 he was made resident dramatist at the Northcott Theatre in Exeter, the youngest playwright to be honoured by the Arts Council in this way, and for them he wrote a series of plays, including his controversial comic fable about God living in suburbia, Breaking Bread Together, which later was revived in London.
 His association with his mentor, Alan Ayckbourn, has been particularly fruitful, with White Lies, About Colin, and Knights in Plastic Armour proving especially popular.

 At this time Shearman was also encouraged to become a director for the theatre, largely reviving productions of his work abroad; in the 1990s he had a recurring engagement with the Teatro Agora in Rome, and, in 2007, the revival he directed of his comedy Shaw Cornered, was the stand-out hit as international guest at the Old World Theatre Festival in Delhi, India.
 In 2010, Big Finish published seven of his better known stage plays as Caustic Comedies.

 His first television work was episodes of the 1950s-set rural drama Born and Bred, broadcast on BBC One.

 Shearman also provided the initial script for the second series of the BBC 7 programme The Chain Gang: Picture This.
 The series was awarded a Bronze in the Sony Radio Academy Awards' "The Competition Award" category.
 A further series of The Chain Gang, this time called Paper, Scissors, Stone, was a thirteen-part drama series, in which Shearman worked weekly from listeners' suggestions in shaping the story; this won a Silver at the Sony Radio Awards.

+He worked as a story consultant on the 2024 Apple TV+ series Constellation created by Peter Harness.